Artwork by Costel Iarca

 Marisol returned with the man's tequila and set it on the counter.
 The man took it.

 "I had a dream," Angelo said.
 "Last night.
-I dreamed that I was a cannoneer in the Republican Army battling the French Emperor Maximilian."
+I dreamed I was a cannoneer in the Republican Army battling the French Emperor Maximilian."

 "Who is that?" the man asked.

 "I don't know," Angelo said.
-"All I know is that I was a cannoneer in the army fighting the French."
+"All I know is I was a cannoneer in the army fighting the French."

 "You can't leave your poor old mother," Marisol said to Angelo.
 She turned to the man.
 "Don't take him away.
 He is his mother's only son.
 She has no other children."